Secure Code Review

 - Crawl the source code for specific security vulnerabilities

 Thus, a mix of static analysis tools and manual review is the best combination to avoid any hidden vulnerabilities in the source code.
-Once all the code is analyzed, we present our findings and create a report with recommendations for mitigating any risks.
+Once all the code is analyzed, we present our findings and create a comprehensible report, detailing all security weaknesses revealed during the code review process together with severity levels and recommendations for how to remediate each vulnerability that was identified.

 What’s the difference between secure code review and penetration testing?